f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Token Lifetime via API
 ----------------------

 You may configure the restconf-token lifetime via the API.
 The value is in minutes, and the client is able to refresh the token five times before it expires.
-As an example, if the token lifeftime is set to 1 minute, an inactive webUI session or API session will have a token expire after one minute, but it can be refreshed a maximum of five times.
+As an example, if the token lifetime is set to 1 minute, an inactive webUI session or API session will have a token expire after one minute, but it can be refreshed a maximum of five times.
 This will result in the webUI session timing out after 5 minutes.

 Use the following API PATCH call to set the restconf-token lifetime, or any other password policy parameter.